IevaViktorija/WoTech/README.md

 # Welcome to my repository

-## my skils:
-- Java
-- Phyton
+## What did I learn today:
+- how to add emojis here in github - ❤️ - to get emoji command on windows - win button + '.' (dot)
-- Github
+- how to work with Github

 ## My major projects
 1. Java banking app